fNIRS/snirf/snirf_specification.md

 dimensions** and are independent to programming languages.

-Note, native datatypes are defined by the build of the software (e.g. little/big endian) and are autmatically converted by the HDF5 backend for consistent read/write between OS platforms.
+Note, native datatypes are defined by the build of the software (e.g. little/big endian) and are automatically converted by the HDF5 backend for consistent read/write between OS platforms.

 ## SNIRF file specification